klimisa/blog/about.md

 Hi, I'm software engineer with expertise in .net, domain driven design and architecture.
 I like to write clean and reusable code.
 I spent much of the time in naming things.
 Sometimes I get them right :).

-I'm a father of three gorgeous boy's.
 On my free time I like to read programming books and try new stuff.

+Father of three gorgeous boy's.